fareedfauzi/fareedfauzi.github.io/_cheatsheets/Threat-Attribution.md

   - Validate behavior over time, not just the presence of a tool.

 ## Motivation
 - Be careful when judging intent.
-Espionage groups sometimes dabble in financially motivated attacks, and vice versa.
 - Looking at intent can help narrow down attribution, but it’s rarely a silver bullet.

 # Shared tools, malware, open-source & frameworks amongst threat actor